Hanban

+It was originally called the China National Office for Teaching Chinese as a Foreign Language, which was established in 1987, and acquired its current name in 2020.
 Hanban is most notable for the Confucius Institute program.
 It also sponsors Chinese Bridge, a competition in Chinese proficiency for non-native speakers.
 Organizationally, Hanban sits directly under the Ministry of Education.
 It has numerous subdivisions, including three separate Confucius Institute divisions in charge of Asian and African, American and Oceanian, and European regions.

-In 2014, The Economist labeled Hanban a "government entity".
-Hanban has been criticized for its Confucius Institute program and for the actions of former Director-General Xu Lin.
-Following a widespread backlash, Hanban changed its name in July 2020 to the Centre for Language Education and Cooperation.
+Hanban has been criticized for its Confucius Institute program and for the actions of former Director General Xu Lin.